What is MALT lymphoma?

 Symptoms of non-gastric MALT lymphoma

-Most people with non-gastric MALT lymphoma have no symptoms at all and the lymphoma is found when they have a test to investigate something else.
+Most people with MALT lymphoma that develops outside the stomach (non-gastric MALT) have no symptoms at all and the lymphoma is found when they have a test to investigate something else.

-Some people have symptoms.
-The symptoms depend on where the lymphoma develops, for example:
+Some people might have symptoms.
+These depend on where the lymphoma develops.

 Other areas of your body can be affected.

-Around 1 in 3 to 1 in 2 of people with MALT lymphoma have lymphoma in several places in their body.
+Up to 1 in 2 people with MALT lymphoma have lymphoma in several places in their body.
 If this is the case for you, you might have a mixture of symptoms.

-If the abnormal tissue is in your lungs, you might have a bronchoscopy, where a tube is passed through your nose or mouth into your lungs.
+- If the abnormal tissue is in your lungs, you might have a type of endoscopy called a bronchoscopy, where the tube is passed through your nose or mouth into the airways of your lungs.

 Your doctor is best placed to advise you on your outlook based on your individual circumstances.